- Spire live and historical data

-The data collected by Spire has a diverse range of applications, from analysis of global trade patterns and commodity flows to aircraft routing to weather forecasting.
-The data also provide interesting research opportunities on topics as varied as ocean currents and GNSS-based planetary boundary layer height.
+The data collected by Spire from it's 110 satellites launched into Low Earth Orbit (LEO) has a diverse range of applications, from analysis of global trade patterns and commodity flows to aircraft routing to weather forecasting.
+The data also provides interesting research opportunities on topics as varied as ocean currents and GNSS-based planetary boundary layer height.

 ADS-B Data Stream

 AIS messages include satellite AIS (S-AIS) as observed by Spire satellites and terrestrial AIS (T-AIS) from third party sensor stations (up to 40 million messages per day).
-Historical AIS data are delivered as a cvs file with availability back to June 2016 or via Historical API from December 2018; live AIS data are pushed to end user via TCP or through Messages API.
-Data are distributed as a monthly subscription, from a user-defined date and continues for a 30 day period"
+Historical AIS data are delivered as a cvs file with availability back to June 2016 or via Historical API from December 2018; live AIS data are pushed to end users via TCP or through Messages API.
+Data is distributed as a monthly subscription, from a user-defined date and continues for a 30 day period.

 Data format and content